Brooklyn Nine-Nine season 1: Critical response

-The first season received mostly positive reviews, with many praising the cast, setting, and humor, although the Boyle-Rosa plot throughout the season was criticized.
+The first season received mostly positive reviews, with many praising the cast, setting, and humor, although the Boyle-Rosa storyline throughout the season was criticized.
 The review aggregator website Rotten Tomatoes reports an 89% approval rating, with an average score of 7.32/10, based on 57 reviews.
 The website's consensus reads, "Led by the surprisingly effective pairing of Andy Samberg and Andre Braugher, Brooklyn Nine-Nine is a charming, intelligently written take on the cop show format."
-Metacritic gave the first season of the show a weighted average rating of 70/100 based on 33 reviews, indicating "generally favorable reviews".
+Metacritic gave the first season of the show a weighted average rating of 70/100 based on 33 reviews, indicating "generally favorable" reviews.